 - Some employees are entitled to the FPE in addition to the SEA or POHE.
-This examination is focused on specific jobs or activities. - The following employees possess this right.

-- Tower crane, mobile crane, or piling rig operators: every two years or more often as indicated.
-From the age of 40, the FPE can be performed as part of the SEA or POHE. - Employees working on chemical industry sites: every year. - Employees working in or with contaminated soil and contaminated (ground) water: every year. - Employees working with compressed air equipment: once every two years until age 50 and annually thereafter. - Employees working with asbestos: before starting work where exposure to asbestos above the level where action must be taken is possible.
+This examination is focused on specific jobs or activities. - The following employees possess this right. - Tower crane, mobile crane, or piling rig operators: every two years or more often as indicated.
+From the age of 40, the FPE can be performed as part of the SEA or POHE. - From the age of 40, the FPE can be performed as part of the SEA or POHE. - Employees working in or with contaminated soil and contaminated (ground) water: every year. - Employees working with compressed air equipment: once every two years until age 50 and annually thereafter. - Employees working with asbestos: before starting work where exposure to asbestos above the level where action must be taken is possible.
 From that time until the age of 40: once every two years.
-From the age of 40, the FPE can be performed as part of the SEA or POHE. - Employees working with overpressure: before starting this work and annually thereafter. - Offshore workers: once every two years until age 40 and annually thereafter. - Employees working with PUR foam: annual occupational health examination that includes at least a lung test and urinalysis. - If it is not possible to combine the FPE with the SEA or POHE, the employer will make an appointment with the occupational health and safety service to have the FPE performed.
+From the age of 40, the FPE can be performed as part of the SEA or POHE. - Employees who work with overpressure: before they start this work and annually thereafter. - Offshore workers: once every two years until age 40 and annually thereafter. - Employees working with two-component PU products: before they start this work and annually thereafter. - If it is not possible to combine the FPE with the SEA or POHE, the employer will make an appointment with the occupational health and safety service to have the FPE performed.
 In that case, the employer will pay the cost of this examination.